ElanMedoff/cd_elevator/README.md

 script within your current shell - and have directory changes take affect in your current shell - the `source` keyword is necessary.

-### Q: Why Deno?

 ### Q: Is `cd_time_machine` fast?

 A: very!
-About `0.005s` for a directory change or backwards navigation, `0.03s` for a forwards navigation.
+About `0.005s` for a directory change or backwards navigation, `0.03s` for a forwards navigation on my local machine.
 To make things fast, I keep calls to Deno _after_ any navigation, and send the job to the background to avoid blocking the main script.
 The exception is a forwards navigation, since that requires reading from the database before navigating.

 ### Q: Suggested aliases/functions?